igsr/gca_1000genomes_website/_searchable/data.md

 ## Alignments

 Alignments are available in [BAM or CRAM](https://samtools.github.io/hts-specs/) format.
-Within IGSR, data are grouped in data collections, such as the 1000 Genomes Project or the Illumina Platinum Genomes.
+Within IGSR, data are grouped in data collections, such as the [1000 Genomes Project](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1000_genomes_project/) or the [Illumina Platinum Genomes](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/illumina_platinum_pedigree/).
 A list of the alignment files currently available for a given data collection can be found in the alignment index  for that collection on the [EBI FTP site](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/).
 Information on the contents of the index file can be found in the file header.

 ## Raw sequence files

 Sequence data is available from the ENA.
-A list of files currently available can be found in the sequence.index file for each data collection on the [EBI FTP site](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/).
-Information on the contents of the index file can be found in the file header.
+A list of files currently available can be found in the sequence.index file for each data collection on the [EBI FTP site](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/).
+These files contain the FTP url for each sequence fastq file, as well as other metadata information about the sequencing run and file.
+More information on the contents of the index file can be found in the file header.

 ## Sample Availability

 All the samples studied by the 1000 Genomes Project are available as DNA and cell lines to scientific investigators for research projects.
 Samples are currently available from the non-profit [Coriell Institute for Medical Research](http://ccr.coriell.org/sections/Collections/NHGRI/hapmap.aspx?PgId=266&coll=GM).
+Details of the population collections available from Coriell can be found on the [cell lines and DNA page](/cell-lines-and-dna-coriell)

 # How to Access Data